Juventus complete Pogba signing as ex-Man Utd midfielder joins as a free transfer | Goal.com

 What number will Pogba wear for Juventus?

-Pogba is set to be handed the No.10 jersey upon his return to Turin, reprising the jersey he wore during the most successful spell of his career thus far at Juve.
+Pogba has been handed the No.10 jersey upon his return to Turin, reprising the jersey he wore during the most successful spell of his career thus far at Juve.

 He takes over the shirt from Paulo Dybala, who has left the club this summer and has been linked with a move to Manchester United, as well as Juve's domestic rivals Inter and AC Milan.